THE JIMMY HAMPSON STORY

 However the Hampson/Finan partnership worked well in 1936-37.
 So well in fact that, after their team turned down a Manchester United offer of £10,000 for the pair they fired 44 goals between them (of which Hampson got 16) as Blackpool finished runners-up to Leicester City to regain their 1st Division status.

-Back in the top flight for 1937-38, Hampson struggled to find the net with his usual regularity and had scored just four times in 18 games.
+Back in the top flight for 1937-38, Hampson struggled to find the net with his usual regularity and scored just four times in his first 18 games.
 Although he was still proving effective for the team it was more in the role of creator of chances than scorer of them.

 In early January 1938 Hampson’s wife Betty gave birth to the couple’s first child, a boy who was sadly still-born and she was reported to be in danger herself, seriously ill in a Blackpool nursing home.